UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Terms_and_Conditions.md

 ---
-title: Terms and Conditions
+title: Terms and Conditions of Use
 layout: docs
 ---
-1. All use of Research Computing Platforms is subject to the [UCL Computing Regulations](https://www.ucl.ac.uk/informationsecurity/policy/public-policy/Regulations_ISC_200912a).
+1. All use of Research Computing Platforms is subject to the [UCL Computing Regulations](https://www.ucl.ac.uk/information-security/sites/information-security/files/regulations.pdf).
 2. All users will be required to renew their account once per year.
     Users will receive a reminder one month prior to suspension of their Legion account sent to their Live@UCL e-mail address.
 Funding